-This project and its evaluation were affected by the 2020 school closures caused by the Covid-19 pandemic.
+This project and its evaluation were affected by the 2020 and 2021 partial school closures caused by the Covid-19 pandemic.
 This has affected the delivery of activities and therefore the evaluation will not be as planned.
-However, we expect to publish an evaluation of the first cohort next year.
-The evaluation protocol is being updated and will be published here as soon as possible.

 Students re-sitting GCSE mathematics are more likely to be disengaged, and to have problems with key concepts.
 Maths-for-Life teaches these concepts through problems designed to re-engage learners and cement their understanding of fundamental areas.
 It aims to make GCSE resit classes more student-centred, focusing on problem-solving and discussion through approaches such as dialogic teaching.